deadlyvipers/dojo_rules/introduction.md

-Hello, Im Andre and I love Ruby.
+Hello, Im Andre and I love Ruby but also like Swift.